Advancing Transformative Policy and Advocacy

 MEEA is a member of the Environmental Priorities Coalition.
 As a member, MEEA supports all of the EPC bills, and is prioritizing the Land for Maine’s Future program, recognizing Wabanaki self-determination, and making climate polluters pay their fair share for climate devastation.
 Click the links to see fact sheets about each issue.

-The Nature Based Education Consortium, The Enviromental Priorities Coalition, the Maine Green Budget Coalition, Maine Outdoor School for All Network, the North American Association for Environmental Education, Green Schoolyards America, and the Outdoor Alliance fo Kids
+The Nature Based Education Consortium, The Enviromental Priorities Coalition, the Maine Green Budget Coalition, Maine Outdoor School for All Network, the North American Association for Environmental Education, Green Schoolyards America, and the Outdoor Alliance for Kids

 MEEA’s Federal Legislative Priorities